Skip to content

 5. Evaluate the quality of the data: Check the accuracy of the data and determine if it is up-to-date.

-6. Analyse the data: Use data visualization tools to gain insights into your data, such as customer segments, purchase patterns, and campaign performance.
+6. Analyse the data: Use data visualisation tools to gain insights into your data, such as customer segments, purchase patterns, and campaign performance.

 7. Identify opportunities for improvement: Based on the insights from your analysis, identify areas for improvement in your data collection and management processes.